AdamCorbinFAUPhD/CAP6635-Artificial-Intelligence/Assignments/floating_assignment_1.md

 - General Adversarial network(GANs) used to create images from scratch and help improve image qualirt

 # Notes on Week 4 - AI Biases
+## AI and Socciety
+- Goldilocs rule to just set your expecations level.
+Bing to optimisitc to super AI and that it will take over the world can be considered a waste of energy since there is not a clear path anything like that in the near future.
+Bing too pessimistic such as AI cant do anything so why bother with it about how another AI winter is coming.
+At that time in past for AI winter it was hyped up too much and didnt bring much value at the time.
+Today AI is bring ecnomic value so its not over hyped.
+- Sometimes AI is look down upon becuase it cant explain it self on how it made its decisions.
+### AI Bias
+- There have been studies that have been found that AIs have parsed some data from online to build some relationships and found that it can be bias.
+For example if you told AI man to woman as Father it would come up Mother.
+A bias example was Man to Computer programmer as Woman would come up with homemaker which is not a good representation.
+Insert picture from video bias ~ 4:10.
+- Hiring company created an AI tool and found that it was picking a select demographic.
+This tool was later decommision due to the bias.
+- Solutions would be to use inclusive data or less biased data.
+Also having some audition processes such as having different types of training sets to ensure that the system is staying unbysaed.
+### Adversarial attacks
+- Its possible to add some data that doesnt look obvious to a human but it throws off the AI by a lot.
+Insert picture at 1:31.
+We have an example here were some pixels were changed and AI is not classifying this as a hammer where it hsould be a humming bird
+- There are some physical attacks such as adding a sticker to make it think that an object or an object has a toaster in the image.
+### Adversaruak defenses
+- Can have some changes to the Neural netowrks but the systems might run a little slower.
+- Some systems wouldnt make sense to do this such as trying to fool a good email into that its a spam email.
+### Adverse use of AI
+- DeepFakes - AI used to make people look like they said something when they really didnt.
+Buzzfeed posted a video of obama of the first one that became popular but also said he was fake. <insert link>
+- Some goverments can use this to monitor their citicents and evade human privacy
+## AI and Developing economies
+- The concept would be to have AI automate some of the lower end jobs but to use that econmic savings to help leapfrog people upward on the economic ladder.
+Example would be Mobile payments, in some countries such as indian, they didnt bother building all the landlines, insead they focused on building the wireless infrastructior to support wireless communication.
+## AI and Jobs
+- McKensey Global Institute did a study that estimated that between 400-800 milion jobs would be displaced but on the flip side they found that AI would generate between 555-890 million jobs
+- Usually jobs that have routines have high likely that AI could impact
+- some suggested solustions would be to have lifelong learning socicety or a conditional basic income to help provide a safty net but incentivize learning.